words Al Woods

 Digital Phone Spying

 This is a covert yet debatable method of monitoring your children’s phone.
 Parents should know that and consider what is best for their child’s development.
 Children need to have a certain level of independence and privacy for proper development and for them to cultivate their own life skills, but how much independence should be allowed, and when should you intervene?
 There are certain legalities of cell phone spyware use even used outside of parenting.
 When used in the workplace setting, there are certain circumstances that must be followed such as the phone being company-owned and that the employee must be informed that they are being monitored.
 If you suspect fraudulent or inappropriate activity in the workplace, there is a thinly-veiled line when it comes to using a phone spying method.
 Trust is an important issue, and it should be something you should develop in your child.
 Use this method only if certain situations call for it.
 Be sure to inform your child that you will be installing a monitoring software in it.
 It may help curb inappropriate phone use and activities and help them get back on track as responsible and disciplined phone users.
 Be sure to lift the monitoring once you see improvement in their phone use to develop a sense of regained trust in your child.
+We can use this same technology to monitor the location of our children, especially if we can’t keep them in sight at all times.
+You can also run a reverse phone search (with a lookup tool like this) on your child’s number to find locations connected with your child’s number.

 While grounding your children still seems an effective way of disciplining them, it doesn’t necessarily limit them from accessing their phones while staying at home.
 Although this can be considered an extreme form of discipline, it should be employed as a last resort.
 Not allowing them access to mobile devices can show that you are serious in getting them to straighten up their behavior.
 Just because you are applying a disciplinary action doesn’t mean you are free to do anything you want with their phones without their awareness or consent.
 Physically snooping on their phones can be very invasive and should be done only in certain conditions.
 Limiting or withholding access to there can be enough to set them straight.